By Mark Soycher

 Generally, Section 125 cafeteria plan elections must be made before the start of the plan year and are irrevocable during the plan year, with limited exceptions, including certain changes in status.
 Under existing regulations, the availability of health plan coverage through an ACA insurance exchange beginning with calendar year 2014 does not constitute such a change in status.

 Under the IRS transition relief that sidesteps this restriction and would seem to offer the desired option to your employee, an employee who failed to make a salary reduction Section 125 cafeteria plan election during the 2013 open enrollment period is allowed to make a one-time election change after the first of the year starting in 2014.
 This offers employees the opportunity to enroll in their employer’s non-calendar year plan outside of open enrollment in order to comply with the ACA’s calendar year individual mandate and avoid the penalty for failing to obtain coverage.
 This should be sufficient to accommodate your employee’s situation and request.

 The second transition relief circumstance in which a previously prohibited election change is permitted occurs when an employee who elected coverage under his employer’s Section 125 cafeteria plan is allowed to prospectively revoke or change his or her election once during that plan year.
 This option reflects the IRS’s concern that an employee’s preferences may change due to the implementation of the ACA, and he or she may wish to explore coverage through a state exchange.

-Do you have a question related to employment law, wage and hour issues, or human resources?
-Members can get free information from CBIA’s experts by calling 860.244.1900.
+Do you have a question related to employment law, wage and hour issues, human resources, or regulatory compliance involving state agencies such as DEEP or DRS?
+Members can get free information from CBIA’s experts by calling the CBIA Hotline at 860.244.1900.